brentsimmons/inessential.com/posts/2021/01/27/urlsession_delegate_main_queue.markdown

 That’s what we do with NetNewsWire.
 (And did with Vesper and other apps.)

-It’s important to know I’m a performance junkie *and* a stability junkie — and with this pattern I satisfy both.
+It’s important to know I’m a performance junkie *and* a stability junkie — and with this practice I satisfy both.